CuddlyWarmth/cv/README.md

 - Graded homework assignments sent in by the students.

 **Guest Service Crew** at THIS IS HOLLAND *(09/2017-09/2019)*
-- Flexible position doing several jobs depending on the da.
+- Flexible position doing several jobs depending on the day.
 - Worked in the catering section serving customers.
 - Handled the register and transactions.
 - Customer interaction guiding them throughout the attraction.